 Yes.
-In addition to the gift tax annual exclusion amount, each person may make tax-free gifts throughout his or her lifetime, or upon death, up to the gift and estate tax exemption amount (see Estate Planning insert for current exemption).
+In addition to the \$14,000 annual exclusion gifts, each person may gift an aggregate amount up to \$5 million throughout his or her lifetime, tax free.
 People who have stock or real estate that they believe will appreciate significantly often make larger gifts to the trust to not only remove the asset from their taxable estate, but also to remove all of the future appreciation.